 Causes of Alopecia Areata

 Alopecia areata is widely accepted to be an autoimmune disorder, where your body sees certain hair cells as foreign enemies and attacks them.
-What triggers this response isn’t entirely understood, but 90% of cases are associated with stress, shock, bereavement or an accident and/or illness.
+What triggers this response isn’t entirely understood, but 90% of cases are associated with stress, shock, bereavement, an accident or illness.

 There is also often a genetic predisposition and there are in fact several reported cases of alopecia areata’s occurrence in twins.
 Alopecia areata is also more common in those that suffer from hayfever, eczema, Addison’s disease, pernicious anaemia, rheumatoid arthritis, ulcerative colitis, lichen planus, diabetes mellitus, vitiligo, lupus and thyroid disease.